RHelmert/RobCoG/README.md

 [![](Documentation/Img/RobCoG.png)](http://robcog.org/)
 ### Forkbranch for experimenting with new controls
-The new Classes are located in
+The new Classes are located in the plugin UVRHands in the ToSynch folder at the moment(because the Plugins are normally synced differently).
-Content/ManusRH

 A more indepth description about the features is given in [VRPawn](Documentation/RH/VRPawn.md)